koulakhilesh/OpenEnergy/README.md

 - [x] Initial development and setup
 - [x] Basic simulation capabilities for energy markets and battery operations
-- [ ] Advanced modeling for battery degradation and state of health (SOH)
+- [x] Modeling for battery degradation and state of health (SOH)
-- [ ] Integration with real-world energy market data sources
 - [ ] Implementation of additional renewable energy simulation components (e.g., solar, wind)
+- [ ] Support for custom scenario creation and testing
 - [ ] Development of a graphical user interface (GUI) for easier interaction
 - [ ] Expansion of data visualization features for analysis insights
-- [ ] Support for custom scenario creation and testing
+- [ ] Integration with real-world energy market data sources
-- [ ] Multi-language documentation and support
+- [ ] Forecasting capability

 See the [open issues](https://github.com/koulakhilesh/OpenEnergy/issues) for a full list of proposed features (and known issues).